pravega/pravega/documentation/src/docs/deployment/docker-swarm.md

 # Deploying in a Docker Swarm

 Docker Swarm can be used to quickly spin up a distributed Pravega cluster that can easily scale up and down.
 Unlike `docker-compose`, this is useful for more than just testing and development.
-In future it will be suitable for production workloads.
+In future, Docker Swarm will be suitable for production workloads.

 ## Prerequisites